 CBD business requirements differ from state to state and even between municipalities.
-Some state has an open application system for business and gives many licenses while other states are more strict in rules and regulations with a limited grant of licenses.
-Even when planning for a CBD business in a specific state you must also have to follow rules of residency and background checks.
+Some states have an open application system for business and give many licenses, while other states are more strict in rules and regulations with a limited grant of licenses.
+Even when planning for a CBD business in a specific state, you must also follow rules of residency and background checks.

-With the emergence of Farm bill 2018, the consumers of CBD in Alabama have general access to the CBD products as its legality is outlined in the Farm Bill.
+With the emergence of the Farm Bill 2018, the consumers of CBD in Alabama have general access to the CBD products as their legality is outlined in the Farm Bill.
 State rules of CBD only allow licensed growers and processors to sell their hemp-derived CBD products within the state.

 CBD Laws in Alabama

-In 2014 SB 174 called Carly's Law was passed which allows patients of epilepsy to get the CBD product and patients can get the prescription for use and possession only through the University of Alabama.
-In 2016 House Bill 61 was signed called Leni’s Law.
-This law gave wide access to CBD products for seizure patients but still, CBD was strictly regulated and the FDA has only approved one CBD drug for seizer that is Epidolex.
-Also in 2016 Alabama Industrial Hemp Research Program Act was passed.
+In 2014 SB 174 called Carly's Law was passed, which allows patients with epilepsy to get the CBD product and patients can get the prescription for use and possession only through the University of Alabama.
+In 2016, House Bill 61 was signed called Leni’s Law.
+This law gave wide access to CBD products for seizure patients but still, CBD was strictly regulated and the FDA has only approved one CBD drug for seizures, which is Epidiolex.
+Also in 2016, the Alabama Industrial Hemp Research Program Act was passed.
 According to this act, a task of licensing and inspection for industrial hemp was given to the Alabama Department of Agriculture and Industries.
-This department in 2018 finalized the regulations and with the Farm bill in 2018 CBD become legalized only if products contain THC less than 0.3%.
+This department in 2018 finalized the regulations and with the Farm Bill in 2018, CBD became legalized only if products contained THC less than 0.3%.

 Alabama state has its regulation align with the Farm bill in term of the legal status of CBD products that

-• It must be sold by a licenses vender
+- It must be sold by a licensed vendor.

-SB 225 in 2019 was signed and it redefined the CBD to match with the definitions of CBD and Alabama pharmacies was given go-ahead to sell CBD products.
-FDA collaborated with the Alabama Department of Agriculture and Industries for devising regulations in accordance with Farm bill 2018 but the hemp program of Alabama remains in effect.
-CBD is legal in Alabama but growers and processors must get the permit before dealing hemp.
+SB 225 in 2019 was signed and it redefined the CBD to match with the definitions of CBD and Alabama pharmacies were given the go-ahead to sell CBD products.
+The FDA collaborated with the Alabama Department of Agriculture and Industries to devise regulations in accordance with the Farm Bill 2018 but the hemp program of Alabama remains in effect.
+CBD is legal in Alabama but growers and processors must get the permit before dealing with hemp.

 Business as a Grower of CBD

-CBD is legal in Alabama but through licensed grower and processors so if you planning to start a CBD business in Alabama as a grower and then you need to be eligible and legally market your product.
+CBD is legal in Alabama but through licensed growers and processors so if you are planning to start a CBD business in Alabama as a grower, then you need to be eligible and legally market your product.
 Alabama Department of Agriculture and Industries provides the guidelines and instructions to apply for CBD grower licenses.

-• Complete filling of application is necessary otherwise you may face denial.
+- Complete filling out the application; otherwise, you may face denial.

-• Licenses are either for individual or business entity
+- Licenses are either for individuals or business entity

-• The applicant of the license must submit the grow plan like hemp production, growing techniques, processing, methods, and yields long with equipment used
+- The applicant of the license must submit the grow plan like hemp production, growing techniques, processing methods, and yields, along with equipment used

 Not growing industrial hemp which contains less than 0.3% of THC.